Edible Schoolyard: Criticism

 Flanagan (2010) criticized the concept of edible schoolyards as detrimental to the educational needs of children.
 Flanagan's criticism generated a wider discussion of the Edible Schoolyard and other school garden programs.
-Others argue that "career skills grow along with plants" and that the presence of a school garden serves to add to and enrich a school's curriculum.
+Proponents, such as journalist Emily Green, argue that school garden programs develop career skills and enrich the school curriculum.

 W. Steven Barnett, a professor of education, notes that while "little research exists on the efficacy of a garden-based curriculum", Flanagan presents a false choice, noting that the gardens are "integrated into the child's learning experience".
-The head of Samuel J. Green School in New Orleans, which also has an Edible Schoolyard, noted an improvement in eating a "healthful diet and doing well in school" among students at the school since the Edible Schoolyard was established.
+The head of Samuel J. Green School in New Orleans stated that student diet and academic performance improved after establishing an Edible Schoolyard program on their campus.